 And if you listen to Radio Devon you may have heard Tim Saunders, second right, speaking on Wednesday morning.

 Around 6pm, or perhaps later, taken from a phone.
 It was getting much colder, but our supporters did not give up.

 This final photograph (from his phone) was taken by Brian Greenslade, who had been away but came just in time for the last showing of the film.

-would be be able to cope with a five hour long
+whether people would be be able to cope with a five hour

-Manning's Pit is a place that is special not just because
+anxious.
+Manning's Pit is a place that is special

-many people love it, and if standing on a cold pavement
+all because so many people love it, and if standing on a